maakinoh/Designpattern-Composite-Pattern/README.md

-My first Project of my software pattern course as part of my training
+My first Project of the software pattern course as part of my training